Safe, effective solutions customised for you

 During the current Covid-19 restrictions, consultations and training are being undertaken within current government guidelines.

 One to one training and behavioural consultations, tailored to your specific needs, are still available.

-Book a single session to hone a specific skill or a series of sessions with individual, customised attention and lots of support in between.
+Book a behavioural consultation to get your life back on track to book a single training session to hone a specific skill or a series of sessions with individual, customised attention and lots of support in between.

-We are all living through unprecedented times and dealing, not only with a new situation, but a new disease.
+We are all living through difficult times and dealing, not only with a changing situation, but a new disease.
 Information is being updated constantly, so it is important to keep up to date with government advice and advice from professional bodies regarding companion animals.